Avriox/locationallocation/paper/paper.md

 can affect the location allocation or local density or size of the facility to be allocated (e.g. supply constraints such as beds per hospital or users per facilities), as all facilities are equally defined.
-Moreover, the apporach to establish the location of the next facility to be allocated in the lattice space (in the continuous allocation problem) or the exact set of facilities optimizing the objective (in the discrete allocation problem) is currently based on
+Moreover, the approach to establish the location of the next facility to be allocated in the lattice space (in the continuous allocation problem) or the exact set of facilities optimizing the objective (in the discrete allocation problem) is currently based on